prakriti16/aicure_Pandas/README.md

 3. Replace sample_test_data.csv with any test data csv file of your choice.

 + After a successful run a file named results.csv will be created.
-6. Open this file to see the predictions for heart rate along with the corresponding uid.
+6. Open this file to see the predictions for heart rate along with the corresponding uuid.